In the U.S., over 34% of adults and 17% of children are obese.1, 2

 After announcing my intention to my spouse, I dusted off my bathroom scale, unearthed an old fabric tape measure from the back of a drawer, bought a pedometer, downloaded a free food and exercise app on my smartphone, and headed to the library.

 Over the course of two years, I probably read at least two dozen books about diet and nutrition, and the environmental and ethical aspects of growing, processing, and selling food (see below for a list of my favorites).
-The books provided a good foundation about how food interacts with our bodies and minds and a few good how-to tips on healthy eating.
+The books provided a good foundation about how food interacts with your body and mind and a few good how-to tips on healthy eating.

 Armed with information and equipment, I began my quest to eat a healthier diet and become pain-free.